Small Language Models Improve Giants by Rewriting Their Outputs: Related Work

 \section{Related Work}

-Large language models have been the focal point of NLP research over the past few years~\cite{GPT3, lamda, black-etal-2022-gpt, opt, palm}.
-Their ability to perform in-context learning when prompted, combined with their sheer scale has shifted the paradigm away from fine-tuning.

-Due to this paradigm shift, previous works focused on improving the few-shot performance of LLMs.
-One line of work suggests prompting the model to generate rationales aka chain-of-thoughts~\cite{scratchpad,wei2022chain, kojima2022large} or break down the problem into simpler ones~\cite{press2022measuring, zhou2023leasttomost, pilault2023interactive}, imitating a reasoning process before generating the answer.
-Such prompting techniques are complementary to our approach and can be used to provide better candidates to the corrector.
+Since the introduction of in-context learning, prior research has primarily focused on improving the few-shot performance of LLMs.
+One approach suggests prompting the model to generate rationales or chain-of-thoughts~\cite{scratchpad,wei2022chain, kojima2022large} or to decompose the problem into simpler ones~\cite{press2022measuring, zhou2023leasttomost, pilault2023interactive}, simulating a reasoning process prior to generating the answer.
+These prompting techniques are complementary to our approach and can provide improved candidates for the corrector.

-Another way to improve the performance of LLMs without training is reranking, i.e. selecting the most promising from a pool of candidates obtained by sampling from the model.
-Reranking approaches include training different models as the ranker~\cite{gsm8k}, using task-specific ranking functions~\cite{suzgun2022promptandrerank}, majority voting~\cite{wang2023selfconsistency} or minimum Bayes risk decoding (MBRD)~\cite{mbrd}.
-Although these approaches can improve the few-shot performance of the LLM, they are upper-bounded by the quality of the generated candidates.
+Another strategy to improve the performance of LLMs without training is reranking, i.e. selecting the most promising from a pool of candidates obtained by sampling from the model.
+Reranking approaches include training different models as the ranker~\cite{gsm8k}, using task-specific ranking functions~\cite{suzgun-etal-2022-prompt, fernandes-etal-2022-quality}, majority voting~\cite{wang2023selfconsistency} or minimum Bayes risk decoding (MBRD)~\cite{mbrd, freitag-etal-2022-high}.
+Although these approaches can improve the few-shot performance of an LLM, they are upper-bounded by the quality of the generated candidates.